Setting up your user

 To make a new commit

-git commit -m "next commit"
+git add .git commit -m "next commit"git push

-before creating a new commit to check that everything is working correctly.
+I also highly recommend using git status before creating a new commit to check that everything is working correctly.